loomnetwork/loom-sdk-documentation/docs/en/how-to-get-contracts-verified.md

 ![Hashex](/developers/img/get-contracts-verified-hashex.png)

-Now let's copy this value and paste it into the "ABI Encoded Constructor Arguments" field.
+Now let's copy the value Hashex generated for us and paste it into the "ABI Encoded Constructor Arguments" field.
 Once you're done, the page should look similar to the following:

 ![New Smart Contract Verification](/developers/img/get-contracts-verified-new-smart-contract-verification.png)